- Dazzling… Dazzling Cafe

 Cons: concrete trail in and out relatively boring

-Heading to Lau Shui Heung Reservoir
+How to get to Lau Shui Heung Reservoir

+How to go to Lau Shui Heung Reservoir and Hok Tau Reservoir are the same – you just get off at different points of the minibus route.
 I highly recommend starting at Lau Shui Heung Reservoir, although you can do the route the other way around as well since it’s on the same minibus.

-Make your way to Fanling East Rail Station and take the exit A to the minibus station.
+Make your way to Fanling East Rail Station and take exit A to the minibus station.
 The minibus 52B goes to Hok Tau and you can queue for it at the end of the second from the left station.
 It’s just next to the minibus stop to Luk Keng that goes towards the starting point of Ping Nam Stream.

 Let the driver know that you’re getting off at the roundabout of Pak Sin Leng Country Park, where you can start the walk to Lau Shui Heung Reservoir.